1Pip2/QueueLang/README.md

 - '<' will check if the front element is less than the second
 - '>=' will check if the front element is greater or equal
 - '<=' will check if the front element is less or equal

+- 'or' will check if one of the front two elements of the queue is True
+- 'xor will check if one of the front two elements of the queue is True and one is False
+- 'and' will check if both of the front two elements of the queue are True
+- 'not' will check if the front element of the queue is False

 Queue:
 - ';' countes all enqueued operations and executes the front of the queue that many times